Random Unitary Representations of Surface Groups II: The large $n$ limit: Introduction

 where the left hand side is the operator norm on $\C^{n}$ with standard Hermitian inner product and the norm on the right hand side is the operator norm in the regular representation of $\F_{r}$.
 This result was proved by Collins and Male in \cite{Collins2014}.
 It is probably very hard to extend this result to $\Gamma_{g}$; the proof of Collins and Male relies on seminal work of Haagerup and Thorbjørnsen \cite{Haagerup2005} in a way that does not obviously extend to $\Gamma_{g}$.

 We finally mention that the expected values $\E_{g,n}[\tr_{\gamma}]$ arise as a limiting form of expected values of Wilson loops in 2D Yang-Mills theory, when the coupling constant is set to zero.
 This will not be discussed in detail here, we refer the reader instead to the introduction of \cite{MageeRURSG1}.
+Here we just mention recent works of Lemoine \cite{Lemoine}and Dahlqvist---Lemoine \cite{https://doi.org/10.48550/arxiv.2201.05882} that make progress on related problems in the Yang-Mills setting.